Meet Joseph Fenity

 INDEPENDENT JOURNALIST AND DOCUMENTARY PRODUCER

-Joseph Fenity got his start in professional storytelling at 17 when he landed his first on-air radio job at a station near his hometown of Austin, Texas.
-A decade later, that same town honored him with Joseph Fenity Day in recognition of his achievements in advancing innovative ways to deliver news and other creative content digitally.
+Joseph Fenity got his start in professional storytelling in the early 2000s when he landed his first on-air job at a radio station near his hometown of Austin, Texas.
+A decade later, that same town honored him with Joseph Fenity Day in recognition of his achievements in advancing innovative ways of delivering news and other creative content digitally.

-In 2021, two decades after the attacks on September 11th, his first-hand interviews with 9/11 survivors and the students of Stuyvesant High School were digitally converted and made available online for the very first time.
+In 2021, two decades after the September 11th attacks, Fenity’s first-hand interviews with 9/11 survivors and the students of Stuyvesant High School were digitally converted and made available online for the very first time.

 Joseph Fenity is based in Los Angeles.